-This recipe was made with a two-inch thick, four-pound flat cut corned beef brisket.
-If your cut is thicker than two inches, add 5 minutes of cooking time for each 1/2-inch over two inches.
+This recipe was made with a 2-inch-thick, 4-pound flat cut corned beef brisket.
+If your cut is thicker than 2 inches, add 5 minutes of cooking time for each 1/2-inch over 2 inches.

 Gather the ingredients.

-Peel and slice the onion.
-Put the onions and corned beef in the Instant Pot.
-Add the mixed pickling spices and bay leaves, followed by the 4 cups of water.
+Peel and slice onion.
+Put onions and corned beef in Instant Pot.
+Add mixed pickling spices and bay leaves, followed by 4 cups of water.

-Lock the Instant Pot lid in place and turn the venting knob to "sealing."
-Choose the manual setting and high pressure.
-Set the time to 85 minutes.
+Lock Instant Pot lid in place and turn venting knob to "sealing."
+Choose manual setting and high pressure.
+Set time to 85 minutes.

-Meanwhile, scrub and peel the potatoes (or leave them unpeeled) and cut them into 1 1/2-inch to 2-inch pieces.
-Peel the carrots and cut them into 3-inch lengths.
-If the carrots are quite thick, halve them horizontally.
-Cut the cabbage into six to eight wedges.
+Meanwhile, scrub and peel potatoes (or leave them unpeeled) and cut them into 1 1/2-inch to 2-inch pieces.
+Peel carrots and cut into 3-inch lengths.
+If carrots are quite thick, halve them horizontally.
+Cut cabbage into six to eight wedges.

-When the time is up, let the pressure release naturally for 15 minutes, then carefully move the knob to "venting."
-Remove the meat to a cutting board and slice it thinly.
-Transfer the meat to a platter and cover it with foil to keep warm.
+When time is up, let pressure release naturally for 15 minutes, then carefully move knob to "venting."
+Remove meat to a cutting board and slice thinly.
+Transfer meat to a platter and cover with foil to keep warm.

-Strain the liquids into a large bowl or gravy separator and skim off any excess fat.
-Discard the solids and return the liquids to the Instant Pot.
-Add the vegetables to the pot.
+Strain liquids into a large bowl or gravy separator and skim off any excess fat.
+Discard solids and return liquids to Instant Pot.
+Add vegetables to pot.

-Lock the lid in place and make sure the venting knob is set to "sealing."
-Choose the manual setting, high pressure, and set it for 2 minutes.
+Lock lid in place and make sure venting knob is set to "sealing."
+Choose manual setting, high pressure, and set it for 2 minutes.

 - If you don't have mixed pickling spices, it's easy to make it at home.
-Combine 1 tablespoon of mustard seeds with 1 teaspoon of whole allspice berries, about 1/2 teaspoon of coriander seeds, 1/4 teaspoon of ground ginger, 1/4 teaspoon of ground ginger, and about 1 inch of a cinnamon stick.
+Combine 1 tablespoon of mustard seeds with 1 teaspoon of whole allspice berries, about 1/2 teaspoon of coriander seeds, 1/4 teaspoon of ground ginger, 1/4 teaspoon of crushed red pepper flakes, and about 1 inch of a cinnamon stick.

 - Corned beef comes in a few different cuts.
 The most common corned beef is from the brisket.
 If you want corned beef that can be neatly sliced, choose the flat cut.
 For more tender, shreddable corned beef, choose the point cut.
 If you prefer a much leaner beef, look for a corned eye of round.
 You might also choose to do it yourself and cure the beef at home.